theonejj/ansible-zfs_on_root/roles/zfs_on_root/README.md

 sudo apt install --yes openssh-server vim python3 python3-apt sudo swapoff -a

+gsettings set org.gnome.desktop.media-handling automount false

 ```

-The Install Environment is now ready.
+The Live CD Install Environment is now ready.
 Nothing else you need to do here.
 The rest is done from the Ansible Control node.

 ### Push your Ansible Public Key to the Install Environment